anikethsukhtankar/bitcoin-mining-elixir/README.md

 ## Size of the work unit

 In this program, the worker receives a request for mining without an upper limit on the number of coins to be mined.
 We spawn 2*logproc worker processes / node for mining bitcoins, where logproc is the number of logical processors available on a machine.
-To ensure that all worker processes stay functional, we are also running Task.Supervisor on each worker process ensuring auto-restart in case of failure.
+To ensure that all worker processes stay functional, we are also running Supervisor on each worker process ensuring auto-restart in case of failure.

 ## Sample Output